fakedforyou/recordurbate-streamlink/README.md

-# This is a work in progress - standby
+# this is a work in progress - standby

-# recordurbate-streamlink Introduction:
+# recordurbate-streamlink with docker introduction:
 Files and instructions to build a recordurbate-streamlink image used to deploy it in docker

 This project is based on https://github.com/weigeloveu/Recordurbate-streamlink and uses files from https://github.com/streamlink/streamlink.
 And so thank you @weigeloveu and @streamlink for your awesome content.